senthadev/senthadev.github.com/_posts/2013-04-19-Dynamic-Languages-Discussions-done-12-years-ago.md

 Focus on profilers since it helps you to speed up your programs.

 An interesting point.
-Rather then picking a language which was designed by 5 people comity, pick a language from a pool of 5 different languages where its created by 5 different people.
+Rather then picking a language which was designed by 5 people comity, pick a language from a pool of 5 different languages where created by 5 different people.
 Since each one of them will take very high risk and break boundaries to create it and use it to solve their problems.

 (Rest of the speakers are also superb. )